Pitt-RAS/PittRAS/README.md

-## University of Pittsburgh's Robotics and Automation Society's Website
+# University of Pittsburgh's Robotics and Automation Society's Website
 Access it at https://www.pittras.org.
 This is a static HTML website and can be edited on any computer that has access to an text editor - no setup or environment required.
 See section below for how to navigate the website locally.

 Find deployment status here: https://github.com/Pitt-RAS/PittRAS/deployments/activity_log?environment=github-pages

+# Making Modifications to the Website

 ## Viewing your website changes locally
 Two options: